j-yoti9569/-Tic-Tac-Toe-Game/README.md

-🎮 Tic Tac Toe Game — A Fun Web-Based Project Using HTML, CSS & JavaScript A simple yet engaging Tic Tac Toe game built entirely with frontend technologies.
-Players alternate between X and O on a 3×3 grid, aiming to align three symbols in a row to win.
-This project is perfect for beginners looking to practice DOM manipulation, event handling, and basic game logic.
+🎮 Tic Tac Toe Game — Built with HTML, CSS & JavaScript A simple, interactive, and beginner-friendly Tic Tac Toe game.
+Players take turns as X and O on a 3×3 grid, aiming to get three in a row to win.
+This project demonstrates core web development skills including layout design, DOM manipulation, and game logic.

-✨ Features
+🚀 Features
-Interactive 3×3 game board

-Two-player turn-based gameplay
+Responsive 3×3 grid layout

+Turn-based gameplay for two players

-Win and draw detection
+Win detection logic

+Draw condition handling

-Reset button to restart the game
+Reset button for replayability

-🧰 Technologies Used
+🛠️ Technologies Used
-HTML – for structuring the game layout
+HTML – for structuring the game board

-CSS – for styling and visual design
+CSS – for styling and layout

-JavaScript – for implementing game logic and interactivity
+JavaScript – for game logic and interactivity

+├── index.html       → Main HTML file
+├── style.css        → Styling for the game board and elements ├── script.js        → JavaScript logic for gameplay